case/evbogue.com/content.md

 ### The cat is out of the bag

-*"Now learn some JavaScript, and get your ass off centralized social networks."* –Ev Bogue
+Now learn how to [deploy Node](http://deploy.evbogue.com/), and get your ass off centralized social networks.

 ### Stream